Minimal SU(6) Gauge-Higgs Grand Unification: Potential for the PNGBs

 In Fig.~\ref{figure1} we present the resulting Higgs mass correlated with the mass of the top quark.
 Remarkably, after fixing the vev and the correct $m_t(\mu\!\!=\!\!f_\pi) \sim 140$\,GeV, the model predicts a light Higgs in excellent agreement with observation.

 After achieving a realistic Higgs sector, we keep the viable parameter points and scan over the remaining parameters $c_1,c_6,M_d,M_l$, and $M_\nu$, with $0.1<M_{d,l,\nu}<3$, to reproduce the full fermion spectrum.
-Evaluating the Coleman-Weinberg potential \eqref{CW} along the leptoquark direction $c$, we calculate its mass $m_{\rm LQ}$ and make sure that no vev is generated, which would break color and electric charge.
-We find a large set of points where this is satisfied.
-Furthermore $m_{\rm LQ}$ is rather uncorrelated to $m_h$ due to its dependence on all of the models parameters, allowing for a broad range of leptoquark masses.
+Evaluating the Coleman-Weinberg potential \eqref{CW} along the leptoquark direction $c$, we calculate its mass $m_{\rm LQ}$ and make sure that no vev is generated, finding a large set of points.
+Furthermore $m_{\rm LQ}$ is uncorrelated to $m_h$ due to its dependence on all of the models parameters, allowing for a broad range of leptoquark masses.

 Finally, we evaluate~Eq.~\eqref{CW} along the singlet direction~$s$.
 The resulting singlet mass $m_S$ versus $m_{\rm LQ}$ is plotted in Fig.~\ref{figure2}.
-Interestingly the triplet is in the right range at several TeV to explain the charged-current B-anomalies~\cite{Angelescu:2018tyl}.
-We also note that the singlet, with typical mass within $(300-600)$\,GeV, may develop a vev which could play a role in enhancing the first order phase transition -- which we however do not consider for the present analysis.
+Interestingly the triplet is in the right range at several TeV to explain the charged-current B-anomalies~\cite{Angelescu:2018tyl}.\footnote{See also \cite{Nomura:2004is,Nomura:2005qg} for models with PNGB leptoquarks.} We also note that the singlet, with typical mass within $(300-600)$\,GeV, may develop a vev which could play a role in enhancing the first order phase transition and thereby allow for baryogenesis -- which we however do not consider for the present analysis.